 A CALL TO ARMS:

-In the wake of the recent murder of George Floyd (and the countless other Black victims seen and unseen) and the urgency to seize upon this moment to foster dialogue towards an enduring social change in its aftermath, I penned the following essay for The Theatre Times as a call to arms:
+JUNE 7th, 2020: Azudi penned an essay for The Theatre Times in the wake of the murder of George Floyd (and the countless other Black victims seen and unseen) and the urgency to foster dialogue towards an enduring social change in its aftermath.
+Click below to read his essay:

 LOCATION: BROOKLYN, NY

 With a voice praised by Millennium Magazine as a "powerhouse" and lauded by BroadwayWorld as "vocally thrilling," Brooklyn based singer-songwriter and performer, Azudi, has been blessed to perform at various venues all over NYC; including The Shrine in Harlem, Pete's Candy Store, The Recoup Lounge, The Parkside Lounge, Joe's Pub, 54 Below and Carnegie Hall.

 Azudi's musical style harkens back to various bygone eras of R&B and Soul.
 As the last born of six, to two incredible Nigerian born parents who immigrated to America in the 1970's; infectious melodies, soulful basslines, African diasporic rhythms, and a transnational consciousness have permeated his existence for as long as he can remember.
 Music was always a vital necessity throughout his childhood, from Highlife legend Oliver De Coque to the inimitable Michael Jackson to Marvin Gaye to the Beatles ... the eclectic nature of his personal soundtrack growing up certainly had a major influence on the music he would come to create.